TAJF Data Breach Affects 2,647 Individuals: SSNs Exposed

 TAJF began notifying affected individuals as they were identified, with the first notifications sent Aug.
 7, 2025.

-The company completed its review in Jan.
-2026 and continued to notify additional individuals.
-On feb.
-2026, the breach was formally disclosed to the Maine Attorney General and to the Massachusetts Office of Consumer Affairs and Business Regulation.
+In Feb.
+2026, the breach was formally disclosed to the Indiana Attorney General, Maine Attorney General, the Massachusetts Office of Consumer Affairs and Business Regulation, and the Texas Attorney General.
 TAJF also posted a data breach notice on its website.

 The Texas Access to Justice Foundation's response